ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 ## Usage

-The script can be run using various options.
-Here are some common use cases:
+The script can be run using the below options:

 - To update the firmware: (Run from Root of SSH location)
   ```bash